Spanish Fork 83 Exceptional

 What's it like Living in Spanish Fork?

-Spanish Fork is a mid-sized city located in the state of Utah.
-The city has a population of 40,069 residents.
+Spanish Fork is a moderately-sized city located in the state of Utah.
+The city has a population of 41,496 inhabitants.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (93% White).
 Given that fact, Spanish Fork could be considered less diverse than other cities.
-With an average age of 26 years old, Spanish Fork could be a great place to live for young adults as this age is well below the national average.
-If you are not a fan of long commutes, you will enjoy living in Spanish Fork.
-With an average one way commute time of only 21 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+Spanish Fork tends to attract a younger crowd, as the median age of 26 is far below the national average.
+Not a fan of sitting in traffic during your commute to work?
+Spanish Fork offers shorter work commutes, with an average one-way commute time taking only 21 minutes, far lower than the national average of 26 minutes.

 Best Places to Live in and Around Spanish Fork